Malvid/Malvid/docs/Interface.md

 ### Groups

 Malvid doesn't care about the original folder structure and displays all components below each other.
 This allows you see all of them at a glance without getting distracted by a deeply nested list.
 Some components however belong together and that's what groups are for.
 A group can be defined in the [configuration](Components.md#configuration) of a component.
-Components with the same group name will be shown beside each other.
+Components with the same group name will be grouped together inside of the navigation.

 ### Statuses